-Water Safety: Fish sampling will from the banks of the creek or if possible with the use of a flat bottomed Jon boat/skiff.
-The creeks are relatively shallow and not suitable for larger powered watercraft.
+Water Safety: Fish sampling will occur on water.
 Sampling will not be conducted when there are strong winds, rain or other adverse weather conditions.
 Work on, over or within six feet of the edge of the water requires use of personal flotation devices by personnel.
+Boat operators must be trained and conduct boat inspections.
+Hands must be kept away from the outside of the boat where it could impact stationary objects.
+Care must be taken when boarding due to boat movement and wet and slippery surfaces.
+Use caution and safe operating procedures when using a boat for electrofishing.